OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/smartnic-vrouter-support.rst

-Using Netronome SmartNIC vRouter with Tungsten Fabric
+Using Netronome SmartNIC vRouter with OpenSDN
 =========================================================

 :date: 2021-01-19